snorreralund/sds/_posts/2017-07-07-preparing-for-sds.md

 - [Functions](http://www.python-course.eu/python3_functions.php)

 A good sanity check of whether or not you are ready for the course is to complete the following exercises [here](https://www.dropbox.com/s/6dr7obgown3i67t/Training_notebook.ipynb?dl=1).
+Solution to the exercises can be found [here](https://www.dropbox.com/s/cmfs4s9m5ybv8pw/Training_notebook-solutions.ipynb?dl=1).

 ## A Git client